alexandreaxileas/Golang_DB_Mysql_example_DML_01/README.md

 //
 As usual, this source code could be improve and use as you want.
 I must remind you that all codes found in this repository has the purpose to be didatic.
 For professional use, my adivise is: Review carefully before use.
 I hope to help you.
 Good practise
+**********
+updated: (dbfullexercise_DML_delete)
+This code I will use a different approach from the functions DML (insert and update) before.
+This time lets use transaction controls.
+Means that the command "delete" will just be commited affer explicitly the DataBase receive the command "commit"